-Eczema explained with Dr Harley Farmer
+Eczema and Silk with Dr. Harley Farmer

 Dr. Harley Farmer is the founder of Execzema and the author of the book – “What is Eczema: A path to ending the misery”.

 Eczema is a condition where patches of skin become inflamed, itchy, red, cracked, and rough.
 Blisters may sometimes occur.
 Different stages and types of eczema affect 31.6% of people in the United States and the numbers are on the rise in the UK.

 Dr. Farmer you have been passionate about helping people with eczema over the years including adults, children and babies.
 What has been the inspiration behind this?